The Key to Feeling Centered and Calm is in This Acupuncture Point

 When people say to "strengthen your core" to get rid of back pain, this is (basically) what they're talking about.

+It's one thing to do a PT exercise or something from a Youtube video for back pain.
 It's quite another to have a deep, body-level understanding how to constantly and consistently activate your core throughout your day to keep the pain away.

 One common exercise given for back pain is called "Cobra Pose" in yoga. ( * NOTE: I'm not recommending to Google this and start doing it.
 Please keep reading. :) *